Wi-Fi owner spying on someone's browsing history

 There are lots of routers with a built-in tracking feature from companies like Netgear.

 When deployed, such a router will track your browsing activities and log your search history so that a WiFi owner could easily check what websites you were visiting on a wireless connection.
+Network admins can check history logs, which may include browsing activities and timestamps.

 How To Hide Browsing History On WiFi